 *Because Caesar got really sick on a Sunday, we had to take him to a 24-hour emergency vet in Virginia.
 The staff at Blue Pearl Animal Hospital in Chesapeake were the most caring, attentive, and helpful people we’ve ever dealt with.
 They treated Caesar with such care and love, we couldn’t have asked for a better team of people to help us during such a difficult time.

 This recipe is where my ice cream machine met its destiny.
 It was born for this.
 I was born for this.
 And if there is ever a reason to buy an ice cream machine, this is it.
-Truth: I can’t promise you’ll get the same lush, alluring textural result with any method other than using an ice cream machine.
+I can’t promise you’ll get the same lush, alluring textural result with any method other than using an ice cream machine.
 Sorry.
-The good news is, I’ve been using this one from Cuisinart for 7 years; it only requires the flip of a switch to operate, and it costs less than $70. (*These are a guaranteed gift-giving win.
+The good news is, I’ve been using this one from Cuisinart for 7 years and it’s a dream. (*These are a guaranteed gift-giving win.
 At least 3 people in my life have given or received one, always to great success.)

 The creamiest, most silky-smooth gelato flavored with caramely brown sugar and buttered popcorn (hint: you steep the popcorn in the milk and cream!
 So Good!)